kugared94/E-commerce-project/README.md

   - Scroll back down to the GitHub Pages section.
   - You should now have a deployed link.

-The Mad's mover project made use of several branches for development, testing and bug fixing.
+Mad Commerce project made use of several branches for development, testing and bug fixing.
 The Master Branch has always been the one deployed to GitHUb Pages.
 When displaying the website life, the developer tries to keep the master branch to optimal code only.
 At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.

 ## Credits

 **Content**
-* All the content in this project is written by muhammad syafiq, and for the javascript is refer from stack overflow and google maps platform.
+* All the content in this project is written by muhammad syafiq and mostly of the code refer from the tutorial Project - Boutique Ado, and for the javascript is refer from stack overflow.

 **Media**
 * Image